Cheppar/adrianNeo/README.md

-# Afrian Neo Project.
+# Adrian Neo Project.
+Simple web3 map project.
-Web app with Map and Metamask integration.
+web app with Map and Metamask + smart contract integration.
 Having discuused the project requirements on Upwork.
 I have created a work schedule and variousmilestones to achieve.